-This prospectus relates to the possible resale from time to time of any or all of the shares of Common Stock that may be issued upon the exercise of the Pre-Funded Warrants and Warrants we issued pursuant to the Purchase Agreement dated as of September 24, 2024.
-For additional information regarding the issuance of Common Stock covered by this prospectus, see the Prospectus Summary - Recent Wainwright Private Financing section above.
+This prospectus relates to the possible resale from time to time by the selling shareholders of the shares of Class A Common Stock, including the shares underlying warrants issued by us pursuant to the Transaction Documents.
+For additional information regarding the issuance of Common Stock covered by this prospectus, see the section titled "Recent Events - Alco and CP BF Registration" above.

-We are registering the shares of common stock pursuant to the provisions of the Registration Rights Agreement we entered into on September 24, 2024 in order to permit the investor to offer the shares of Common Stock for resale from time to time.
-Except for the transactions contemplated by the Purchase Agreement, the investor has not had any material relationship with us within the past three years.
+We are registering the shares of common stock pursuant to the provisions of the Registration Rights Agreement we entered into with each of CP BF and Alco in order to permit such entities to offer the shares of Common Stock for resale from time to time.
+Except for the transactions contemplated by the Transaction Documents and related documents, neither CP BF or Alco has had any material relationship with us within the past three years.